New York City Fire Museum: Permanent exhibitions

 The New York City Fire Museum tells the story of the early days of firefighting in New York City.
 The collection is home to firefighting artifacts and equipment dating back to the 1650s, such as carriages, engines, fire marks, buckets, trumpets, helmets, lanterns, rattles, and uniforms.
 Permanent exhibitions include: Firefighting on Parade, Romance of Firefighting, Fire Apparatus, and Tools and Uniforms.
 The museum also has an extensive collection of fire insurance marks.

-Event Venue

-The third floor of the museum is an open, 3,000 square foot loft-type venue that is available for private use.
-The museum rents out this space.
-Various entities have utilized the beautiful setting for weddings, art shows, corporate meetings, book signings, production company holding/catering, private parties, fashion shows, etc. Also offered are Junior Firefighter Birthday party packages.
-The area includes a prep kitchen and handicap-accessible bathrooms.

-Fire Safety Education
+Fire safety education

 In conjunction with the FDNY Fire Safety Education Unit and the FDNY Foundation, a structured program for school groups is offered.
 Groups are shown an age-targeted video in a classroom setting and are then taken to a mock residence where they experience what they must do to escape from a smoke-filled room.
-And they are reminded to close doors behind them; a step that may have saved the lives of several adults and children in recent fires in NYC.
-In 2018, the mock residence was completely renovated by the combined generosity of Turner Construction Company, Carnegie Corporation, FM Global and the NY Community Trust, into the “Fire Safety Learning Center.”
+In 2018, the mock residence was completely renovated, with funds provided by Turner Construction Company, Carnegie Corporation, FM Global, and the NY Community Trust, into the Fire Safety Learning Center.
 Now equipped with interactive components, the center will be open to families and can be visited without the need for an escorted guide.